fhhagenberg-sqe-esd-ws21/elevator-control-center-team-c/README.md

 # Graphical User Interface with JavaFx

-The goal of this project is to create a GUI with JavaFX for an Elevator Controller.
+The goal of this project is to create a GUI with JavaFX for an Elevator Controller Center (ECC).
 Most important part of this project is nevertheless to ensure the software quality by using the techniques we learned in the SQE course.

 ## Requirements
 The following requirements shall be met:
-- [ ] implement GUI
+- [x] implement GUI
-  - [ ] display elevator position, direction, payload, speed, door state, target
+  - [x] display elevator position, direction, payload, speed, door state, target
-  - [ ] display call/stop request for each floor
+  - [x] display call/stop request for each floor
-  - [ ] display a switch for automatic/manual mode
+  - [x] display a switch for automatic/manual mode
-- [ ] implement manual mode
+- [x] implement manual mode
-  - [ ] set next target floor (only 1 can be selected)
+  - [x] set next target floor (only 1 can be selected)
-  - [ ] committed direction gets set automatically from new target floor
+  - [x] committed direction gets set automatically from new target floor
 - [ ] implement automatic mode (optional)
   - [ ] react to floor calls (outside) and stop requests (inside)
   - [ ] consider calls, requests and maximum payload